 Steps To Remove Stains On Mattresses

 Stains on mattresses can be a pain to get rid of.
 However, with the proper know-how, you can easily eliminate any unsightly stains that are ruining the appeal of your mattress and sheets.
-We've covered you if you want to repel food, red wine, or pet stains.
+We've covered you if you want to remove common mattress stains like food, red wine, pet urine, sweat and yellow stains.
 Many different types of stains can occur on mattresses.
 Luckily, you can remove most of them.
-Stains on mattresses can occur from food, drinks, sweat, and more.
-While the stains may be unsightly, they are not permanent.
-We'll walk you through removing stains on mattresses and give you some helpful tips on preventing future stains on your mattress.
+While the tough stains may be unsightly, they are not permanent.
+We'll walk you through the cleaning process, remove stains on mattresses and give you some helpful tips on preventing future stains on your mattress.

 1. Absorb Liquid